Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Acknowledgments

 \section{Acknowledgments}

 SKR thanks Arijit Kundu for financial support through research grant no.~ECR/2018/001443 of the SERB (Govt. of India).
 The simulations were performed on HPC2010, HPC2013, and Chaos clusters of IIT Kanpur, India.
 A part of this work was facilitated by a program organized at ICTS, Bengaluru: ``Summer Research Program on Dynamics of Complex Systems 2016'' (ICTS/Prog-dcs2016/06).
-SSR acknowledges support of the DAE, Govt.~of~India, under project no.~12-R\&D-TFR-5.10-1100.
-The authors are grateful to Mahendra K. Verma for letting MKS use TARANG for performing direct numerical simulations.
+SSR acknowledges support of the DAE, Govt.~of~India, under project no.~12-R\&D-TFR-5.10-1100 and DST (India) project MTR/2019/001553.
+The authors are grateful to Mahendra K. Verma for letting MKS use TARANG for the direct numerical simulations.